react-native-camera/react-native-camera/README.md

 #### Android
 1. `npm install react-native-camera --save`
 2. Open up `android/app/src/main/java/[...]/MainApplication.java
-  - Add `import org.reactnative.RNCameraPackage;` to the imports at the top of the file
+  - Add `import org.reactnative.camera.RNCameraPackage;` to the imports at the top of the file
   - Add `new RNCameraPackage()` to the list returned by the `getPackages()` method.
 Add a comma to the previous item if there's already something there.

 3. Append the following lines to `android/settings.gradle`: